huddyyeo/LSE_practitioners_challenge/README.md

 We identified a total of five risk factors which we sought to model, namely interest rates, the yield on high-quality corporate bonds, the risk-free rate, inflation, and Gross Domestic Product (GDP).
 In addition, two statistical models were used to forecast rolling correlations among pairs of risk factors: 1) an ARMA model based on a rolling window, and 2) the DCC-GARCH model.
 We found the DCC-GARCH model to be the superior method to forecast these correlations.

-Team members:
-Hudson Yeo
-Jeria Kua
-Nicholas Hutter
-Gábor Ratkovics
-Zain Hussein
+Team members: Hudson Yeo, Jeria Kua, Nicholas Hutter, Gábor Ratkovics, Zain Hussein

 Awarded Overall Champion of the Challenge.